Hours: 9:00 a.m. - 4:00 p.m. weekdays

 The Self-Help Center can also assist individuals by phone, during office hours.
-A translator via Language Line Solutions, is available for those who do not speak English as their primary language.
+Phone calls are returned within 24 hours.
+A translator via Language Line Solutions is available for those who do not speak English as their primary language.

 We do not correspond with pro se litigants by e-mail or by facsimile.

 Overview of the Role of the Self-Help Center

 The staff of the Self-Help Center (SHC) gives assistance with legal forms and general civil court procedure questions, as well as resource information, to pro se litigants (that is, people who do not have an attorney of record).
 We do NOT provide legal advice to pro se litigants.
 When you use our services, you will be asked to confirm, during our sign-in process, your understanding that our staff does not provide legal advice and that no staff member will represent you in your legal matter.

 Staff members of the Self-Help Center can assist you with filing a new case, reviewing case search to determine the status of a current or old case, filing modifications of an existing order, discuss alternative pleadings, filing costs and waivers, review pleadings to make sure they are complete (that is, signed, dated, etc.), and answer basic questions about court process and procedure (including options for service of process on the other party).
 We can also provide contact information for additional legal resources to assist the pro se litigant, such as, The Maryland Court Help Center, SARC and the Harford County Bar Foundation.
 We can also refer litigants to the Harford County Community Mediation Program (a free program assisting litigants to work collaboratively to develop a parent-access plan).

 There is no charge for using the services of the Self-Help Center.